 When the root is unhealthy, the pulp goes along with it, becoming infected and inflamed.
 This is where the real pain kicks in.
 It’s also when a root canal is called for.

 During the procedure, the dentist fully anesthetizes the area around the tooth, then removes the pulp that’s causing the problem.
 Once it’s out, he cleans the space thoroughly, fills it, then seals the tooth to prevent further issues.
-We’ve done this countless times at South High Dental, and can promise it’s quick, painless, and remarkably effective.
+Our team at South High Dental has done this countless times, and can promise it’s quick, painless, and remarkably effective.
 Just ask our patients.

 But What About the Pain?